holgerschurig/holgerschurig.github.io/content/en/zephyr-multi-board.md

 ## Why multiple boards in one project? {#why-multiple-boards-in-one-project}

--   you start with a development board (like STM Nucleo or Disco) while you wait for the actual hardware prototype
+-   You start with a development board (such as STM Nucleo or Disco) while you <br/>
+    wait for the actual hardware prototype. <br/>
--   you want to run (hardware-independent) [unit-tests](https://docs.zephyrproject.org/latest/develop/test/ztest.html), either on your desktop or on a CI/CD server like Jenkings
+-   You want to run hardware-independent unit tests, either on your desktop or on <br/>
+    a CI/CD server like Jenkins. <br/>
--   you have to develop for many similar devices that only have slight differences and don't want to have many almost-identical source trees
+-   You have to develop for many similar devices that only have slight <br/>
+    differences, and you don't want to have many almost-identical source trees. <br/>

 ## (Ab)use of Makefiles {#ab--use-of-makefiles}

-Most of the following is orchestrated mostly by a Makefile.
+The following is orchestrated mostly by a Makefile. <br/>

-Even when Zephyr itself uses CMake and Ninja, Makefiles are a nicer way to bundle lots of shell snippets into one Makefile.
-You can view this Makefile also as a collection of knowledge, or as a way to have things replicatable.
+Even when Zephyr itself uses CMake and Ninja, Makefiles are a nicer way to <br/>
+bundle lots of shell snippets into one Makefile.
+You can view this Makefile also <br/>
+as a collection of knowledge, or as a way to have things replicable. <br/>

 ## This blog post is based on ... {#this-blog-post-is-based-on-dot-dot-dot}

-This blog post depends on Macro test [ Zepyhr: reproducible project setup ]({{< relref "zephyr-reproducible-project-setup" >}}) and uses it's [Makefile.zephyr_init](https://github.com/holgerschurig/zephyr-multi-board/blob/main/Makefile.zephyr_init).
+This post depends and improves on [ Zepyhr: reproducible project setup ]({{< relref "zephyr-reproducible-project-setup" >}}) and uses it's [Makefile.zephyr_init](https://github.com/holgerschurig/zephyr-multi-board/blob/main/Makefile.zephyr_init). <br/>

 ## Board related {#board-related}